 Open the transcription to be edited

-Arrange main window (musical score) and Praat panel so that they do not overlap and a there is some space left for PRAAT, e.g.:
+Arrange main window (musical score) and Praat panel so that they do not overlap and that there is some space left for PRAAT, e.g.:

-Edit meta information (File > Meta-Information…)
+3. Edit meta information (File > Meta-Information…)

 Click Browse… next to “Referenced File”, look for the audio file on your hard drive and close the dialog with OK.